tf01/marvel_soccer_team/README.md

 # marvel_soccer_team
 React app that allows the user to create a 5-aside soccer team from Marvel Comics characters.

+# Testing
+- Ensure that Node and npm are installed on your machine
+- Ensure that a valid API key is in `public_key.js` (detailed below)
+- Use `npm install` to install project dependencies
+- Use `npm start` to begin development server, etc.

 # API Key
 - Ensure that a file called `public_key.js` is created and placed in the `src` folder, with the format:
 ```